Find out how to surrender or dispose of unwanted firearms, other arms items or ammunition.

 How to dispose of unwanted firearms and other arms items

-If you have a firearm, other arms item or ammunition you cannot legally possess or do not wish to possess, you can surrender the item to:
+If you have a firearm, other arms item or ammunition you cannot legally possess or do not wish to possess, you can do the following:

-• a current New Zealand firearms licence holder, or
+• transfer the item to a current New Zealand firearms licence holder, or

 Transferring a firearm to a licensed firearms dealer

-You may surrender a firearm, other arms item or ammunition to a licensed firearms dealer under the Voluntary Surrender provisions of section 59A of the Arms Act 1983.
+You can surrender a firearm, other arms item or ammunition to a licensed firearms dealer under the Voluntary Surrender provisions of section 59A of the Arms Act 1983.

 Arms Act 1983, section 59A – Surrender by licensed dealer of firearms, etc | New Zealand Legislation website